otterley/vuego-demoapp/README.md

 The app can easily be deployed to Kubernetes using Helm, see [deploy/kubernetes/readme.md](deploy/kubernetes/readme.md) for details

-## Running in Azure App Service (Linux)
+## Running in Amazon ECS (Linux)

-If you want to deploy to an Azure Web App as a container (aka Linux Web App), a Bicep template is provided in the [deploy](deploy/) directory

-For a super quick deployment, use `make deploy` which will deploy to a resource group, temp-demoapps and use the git ref to create a unique site name
+For a super quick deployment, use `make deploy` which will deploy via an AWS CloudFormation stack.

 ```bash
 make deploy